apache/zookeeper/README.txt

 ---------------------------
 Packaging/release artifacts

-The release artifact contains the following jar file at the toplevel:
+The release artifact contains the following jar file at the top level:

 zookeeper-<version>.jar         - legacy jar file which contains all classes
                                   and source files.
 Prior to version 3.3.0 this